RRZE-Webteam/rrze-settings/README.md

 ## Support

-For support, please refer to the GitLab repository.
+For support, please refer to the GitHub repository.